stagenow/docs/edge/source/stagingprofiles.md

 6. To stage the clients using the audio file, select Play Audio, or Download to save the audio file for other administrators or operators to use.
 See [Device Staging](../stageclient).

+7. To export the profile for an MDM or for StageNow, select the Export For MDM or Export For StageNow button.
+See [Exporting Staging Profiles](../stagingprofiles?Exporting%20Staging%20Profiles).

 To unpublish a profile to remove operator access, select Unpublish.